top of page

 Is Hydroquinone a safe treatment?

-Some concerns about hydroquinone's safety have been expressed, but the research when it comes to topical application indicates negative reactions are minor, a result of using extremely high concentrations or from other skin lightening agents such as glucococorticoids or mercury iodine.
+Some concerns about hydroquinone's safety have been expressed, but the research when it comes to topical application indicates negative reactions are minor, a result of using extremely high concentrations or from other skin lightening agents such as glucocorticoids or mercury iodine.
 This is why this treatment must be supervised for a professional to ensure correct concentrations and application.

 What are the side effects?